immanent-tech/foragd/web/content/docs/tos.md

 ### 4. Account Security

 You are responsible for keeping your Account secure while you use our Service.
-Our backend authorisation service offers tools such as two-factor authentication to help you maintain your Account's security, but the content of your Account and its security are up to you.
+Our backend authorization service offers tools such as two-factor authentication to help you maintain your Account's security, but the content of your Account and its security are up to you.